-While both are derived from oil, they also have some unique qualities that makes them different enough so that you will have to consider which is best for your needs.
+While both are derived from oil, they also have some unique qualities that make them different enough that you will have to consider which is best for your needs.

 This is a finish that is found/applied on wood products that are exposed to the elements.

 Because spar urethane resists water, you’ll often find it used on wood that is submerged such as the hulls of boats and the like.